VICIWUOHA/dataops-ci-cd/README.md

 ### Fork/ Clone Project Repo

-- After forking/ clonin the repo to your local environment, quickly checkout to a branch named feat-ci-cd.
-You can commence your changes to main from this tree.
+- After forking/ clonin the repo to your local environment, quickly checkout to a branch named feat-ci or any other name of your choice.
+You can commence your changes to main from this branch.

-        git checkout -b feat-ci-cd
+        git checkout -b feat-ci

 ### Set up environment